Latest Blog Posts

 Have a portable homework station that can be taken anywhere

 Taking into consideration all the variables, homework areas need to be portable.
-Children need have a container with all the pens, pencils, markers, erasers, rulers, a stapler, tape, glue, paper, calculator etc. they need.
+Children need to have a container with all the pens, pencils, markers, erasers, rulers, a stapler, tape, glue, paper, calculator etc. they need.
 This container can be used in any room in the house allowing for flexibility.
 Let your child organize the container since they know what they need.
-This container can be put in the car and taken along to activities, babysitters, parent’s homes.
+This container can be put in the car and taken along to activities, babysitters, and parent’s homes.
 It is important that children have the supplies they need and learn to take care of them so they can get their work done.
-If you choose to have one room or area for homework make sure to consult your child about what it should look like so they want to work in that area.
+If you choose to have one room or area for homework consult your child about what it should look like so they want to work in that area.

 Share your tip for making homework an enjoyable experience.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
 She uses her love of physical activity to reduce clutter, in your home and office.
-She guides and supports you to manage your time.
+She guides and supports you in managing your time.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca